alexnathanson/EPSolar_Tracer/README.md

 There are 2 different Modbus libraries for Python that work well, pymodbus and minimalmodbus. libmodbus is a library for C that others have used with Raspberry Pis.

+Because the rs485 converter to USB port implementation for the Raspberry Pi relies on version specific drivers, the Arduino implementation might be more future proof.

 ## Raspberry Pi Mobel 3 B+

 ### Via USB port